-The two-fold aim of the Program on Integrative Knowledge and Human Flourishing at Harvard University is to bring together knowledge from various academic fields on topics fundamental to human flourishing, and to develop and implement systematic approaches to the synthesis of knowledge across disciplines.
+Founded in 2016, the Program on Integrative Knowledge and Human Flourishing at Harvard University aims to bring together knowledge from various academic fields on topics fundamental to human flourishing, and to develop and implement systematic approaches to the synthesis of knowledge across disciplines.

 Many topics that are fundamental to human well-being such as happiness itself, virtue, religious community, meaning, and purpose have traditionally been viewed as principally falling within the purview of the humanities, often of philosophy or theology.
 However, a robust empirical research literature on these topics has now developed from sociology, political science, economics, education, psychology, medicine, public health, and other empirical sciences.
 The program’s research will contribute to the broad question of how knowledge from the quantitative social sciences can be integrated with that of the humanities on questions of human flourishing and how best to carry out this synthesis of knowledge across disciplines.
 Housed at Harvard's Institute for Quantitative Social Science, the program hopes to bring greater unity to the empirical social sciences and the humanities.